matanyazdi/ps-housing/README.md

 10. Install the dependencies below.

-## Migrating houses and apartments from qb-houses and qb-apartments

-1. From a client run the `migratehouses` command to automatically convert all houses from qb-houses.
-It will print a message to the console once complete.
-   **The `migratehouses` command MUST be run from a client in order to retrieve street and region data for each house**

-2. From a client or server console run the `migrateapartments` command to automatically convert all apartments from qb-apartments.
-It will print a message to the console once complete.

 ## Item Limits System

 1. Choose an item you want to limit under `Config.Furniture` in under `shared/config.lua`